isoletslicer/hardaya-betest/API_DOC.md

 }
 OR
 {
+  "message": "username cannot be empty"
+}
+OR
+{
-  "message": "password cannot be null"
+  "message": "email cannot be empty"
 }
 OR
 {